i-like-robots/hardened-fetch/README.md

 ### `client.fetch(url, [init] = {}, [timeout] = 30000)`

 Expects a `url` to the resource that you wish to fetch and optionally custom [settings](https://developer.mozilla.org/en-US/docs/Web/API/fetch#options) to apply to the request, and a timeout in milliseconds.
 Returns a promise which will resolve with the [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) object when successful.
-Rejects with a relevant [HTTP error](https://www.npmjs.com/package/http-errors) on failure.
+Rejects with an `HTTPError` for non-20x responses.

 ```js
 const response = await client.fetch('https://swapi.dev/api/species/1/')